-HI closely monitors developments in the market .
+HI has non-core holdings in its AFS investments.
+For its non-core holdings, HI's investment policy is to monitor developments in the market and to monitor these securities very closely.
 The company regularly assesses the opportunity cost of holding these securities.
 When a more appropriate use of the funds is determined, it is HI's intention to liquefy these investments and put the excess cash to work.